 Namibian Odyssey (Self Drive)

 Explore the rugged beauty of the volcanic Erongo Mountains with its rich array of rare game including the critically endangered black rhino.
-Journey through some of the most spectacular landscapes from the wooded and thorn-scrubbed savannahs of Etosha to the dessert wilderness of Damaraland – “the” definitive bucket list road trip.
+Journey through some of the most spectacular landscapes from the wooded and thorn-scrubbed savannahs of Etosha to the desert wilderness of Damaraland – “the” definitive bucket list road trip.

 Namibia – Climate Guidance